Fast-food giant McDonald’s announced the impending launch of its vegan McPlant range earlier this month.

 The chain said it would be henceforth testing a plant-based burger in multiple markets from next year.
 In addition, it will test both breakfast sandwiches and chicken alternatives.

 ‘An anomaly in the fast-food world’

-“The decision to keep its veggie-forward products in-house, announced last week, is certainly an anomaly in the fast-food world,” commented Bloomberg strategist Kyle Stock.
+One report states the range will be created in-house.
+Bloomberg strategist Kyle Stock said: “The decision to keep its veggie-forward products in-house, announced last week, is certainly an anomaly in the fast-food world.